Jeff-411/test-browser-extension/README.md

 ## Goal

-Develop a simple Chrome Manifest V3-compliant sideloading browser extension that can be deployed and updated from the public GitHub repository at https://github.com/Jeff-411/test-browser-extension.
+Develop a simple "Hello world" type Chrome Manifest V3-compliant sideloading browser extension that can be deployed and updated from the public GitHub repository at https://github.com/Jeff-411/test-browser-extension.

 ## Development environment